Although it’s possible to purchase high-quality weed from a dispensary, there are few things more thrilling than growing cannabis outdoors.

-- Access: While you don’t need to spend as much time tending to outdoor plants as their indoor counterparts, you still have to visit your crop every couple of weeks.
+- Access: You don’t need to spend as much time tending to outdoor plants as their indoor counterparts.
+However, you still have to visit your crop every couple of weeks.
 This helps you identify if they lack nutrients, need more water, or are infested with pests.

-- Security: If your crop is easy for the general public to access, don’t be surprised if someone comes in and helps themselves.
-While we urge you NOT to break the law, if you are growing weed in secret, getting caught will lead to a massive fine and possibly jail time.
+- Security: If your crop is easy to access, don’t be surprised if someone comes in and helps themselves.
+Also, we urge you not to break the law.
+Getting caught will lead to a massive fine and possibly jail time.

 Step #3: Buy the Best Soil for Your Plants

 We are assuming that you intend to grow your cannabis plants from seed.
 In this case, you should germinate indoors during the early spring.
 In a warmer climate, seeds can start to sprout by early April.
 If you live in cold weather, this process probably won’t happen until May.